Fathimaamjath/customer_segmentation_analysis_using_kmeans_and_implementation_using_streamlit/README.md

 For our project we need pandas,numpy for data analization and seaborn, matplotlib for data visualization.

 Step 2: Load the dataset and view the properties, characteristics of the dataset.
+Create a dataset that contains the values of required features.

-Step 3: From sklearn library import cluster and create an empty list forstoring the values for wcss(within cluster sum of squares)
+Step 3: From sklearn library import cluster and create an empty list for storing the values for wcss(within cluster sum of squares).

+Step 4: To determine the optimal number of clusters we are using elbow method.
+Elbow method is a plot between no:of clusters and wcss.
+The goal is to find the point at which increasing the number of clusters doesn't significantly reduce WCSS anymore, and this point is often referred to as the "elbow."
+With the help of kmeans library we find the values for k and wcss and based on these value plot the elbow graph.

+Step 5:Once the value for the cluster is fixed, we will predict the values for y which denotes in which class each customer belongs.
+This step is accomplished with the help of kmeans algorithm.

+Step 6: Plot the clusters which shows were each customer belongs along with their centroids.

+Step 7: Test the model with required feature values and find the cluster where it belongs.

+Step 8: Save the model using joblib library.

+Step 9: Open a .py file to deploy the model as a web application.
+Here we are using streamlit library.
+Add some code to develop features to your website like title, input button and output button to predict.

+Step 10: Run .py file in your prompt to view the website to perform the customer segmentation analysis.